ssbagi/Design-Verification/README.md

         Phases : Total = 20
             a.
 Construction Phase  (4 phases)
                     (Override the specific function method according to our needs)
                     - build_phase               : Create and configure the testbench architecture.
 Create an object of a class.
+Instantiate sub-components.
+Get configuration values for the component being built.
+Set configuration values for sub-components.
-                    - connect_phase             : Connection of TLM ports, adapters and sockets for data flow.
+                    - connect_phase             : Connection of TLM ports and exports, adapters and sockets for data flow.
+Establish cross-component connections.
                     - end_of_elaboartion_phase  : Fine-tune testbench.
+Display environment topology.
+Open files.
                     - start_of_simulation       : Configure an environment before applying the stimulus.
 Set the debug breakpoints and configurations.
+The verification environment has been completely configured and is ready to start.

             b.  run_phase (12 phases)           : Task based and consume time.
 Drive the DUT with stimuli and managed with objections.
                     - reset_phase               : System reset - Bring the system/block or anything to known state.
 Then start working.
-                        - pre_reset_phase       :
-                        - post_reset_phase      :
+                        - pre_reset_phase       : Before reset is asserted.
+Wait for power good.
+There should not have been any active clock edges before entry into this phase.
+                        - reset_phase           : Reset is asserted.
+The components must drive their outputs to their specified reset or idle value.
+Initialize their state variables.
+                        - post_reset_phase      : Reset is deasserted.
+Components should start behavior appropriate for reset being inactive.
+After this, the testbench and the DUT are in a known, active state.

+                    The testbench and the DUT are in a known, active state

                     - configure_phase           : Memory/Variables/Arrays : Initialize them to specific value before start of generating stimulus.
-                        - pre_configure_phase   :
-                        - post_configure_phase  :
+                        - pre_configure_phase   : Before the DUT is configured by the SW.
+Indicates that the DUT has been completed reset and is ready to be configured.
+                        - configure_phase       : The SW configures the DUT.
+Components required for DUT configuration execute transactions normally.
+Set signals and program the DUT and memories (e.g. read/write operations and sequences) to match the desired configuration for the test and environment.
+                        - post_configure_phase  : After the SW has configured the DUT.
+Indicates that the configuration information has been fully uploaded.
+Wait for configuration information to fully propagate and take effect.
+Enable the DUT.
+Sample DUT configuration coverage.

+                    The DUT has been fully configured and enabled and is ready to start operating normally.

                     - main_phase                :  Generating stimulus + collecting responses.
-                        - pre_main_phase        :
-                        - post_main_phase       :
+                        - pre_main_phase        :  Before the primary test stimulus starts.
+Wait for components to complete training and rate negotiation.
+                        - main_phase            :  Primary test stimulus.
+Components execute transactions normally.
+Data stimulus sequences are started.
+Wait for a time-out or certain amount of time, or completion of stimulus sequences.
+                        - post_main_phase       :  After enough of the primary test stimulus.
+The primary stimulus objective of the test has been met.

                     - shutdown_phase            :  All the stimuli generated are applied correctly to DUT.
-                        - pre_shutdown_phase    :
+                        - pre_shutdown_phase    :  Before things settle down.
+                        - shutdown_phase        :  Letting things settle down.
+Wait for all data to be drained out of the DUT.
+Extract data still buffered in the DUT, usually through read/write operations or sequences.
-                        - post_shutdown_phase   :
+                        - post_shutdown_phase   :  After things have settled down.
+No more “data” stimulus is applied to the DUT.

+            All run-time checks have been satisfied.
+The uvm_run_phase phase is ready to end.

             c.  cleanup_phase : collect and report data. coverage goals are achieved.
 (4 phases)
                     - extract phase             :  Extract data from different points of the verification environment.
+                    - check phase               :  Check for any unexpected conditions in the verification environment.
                     - report phase              :  Report the results of the test.
-                    - check phase               :  Check for any unexpected conditions in the verification environment.
+End of the test.
                     - final phase               :  Summarize test results and write logs.
+All test-related activity has completed.
+Close files.
+Terminate co-simulation engines.

 The flow/sequence of execution of phase :